What happens after treatment for gastrointestinal stromal tumors?

 For some people with a gastrointestinal stromal tumor (GIST), treatment may remove or destroy the cancer.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about cancer coming back.
 (When cancer comes back after treatment, it’s called a recurrence.)
 This is a very common concern for people who have had cancer.

 It may take a while before your fears lessen.
 But it may help to know that many cancer survivors have learned to live with this uncertainty and are leading full lives.
-Our document, Living With Uncertainty: The Fear of Cancer Recurrence, gives more detailed information on this.
-It can be read online, or call us to have a free copy sent to you.
+See Living With Uncertainty: The Fear of Cancer Recurrence for more on this.

 For other people, the GIST may never go away completely.
 These people may get regular treatments with targeted therapy or other therapies to help keep the cancer in check.
 Learning to live with cancer as more of a chronic disease can be difficult and very stressful.
 It has its own type of uncertainty.
-Our document, When Cancer Doesn’t Go Away, has more about this.
+See When Cancer Doesn’t Go Away for more about this.

 Whether you have completed treatment or are still being treated, your doctors will still want to watch you closely.
 It is very important to go to all follow-up appointments.
 During these visits, your doctors will ask about symptoms, physically exam you, and may order blood tests or imaging tests like CT scans.
 Follow-up is needed to check for signs of cancer recurrence or spread, as well as possible side effects of certain treatments.
 This is the time for you to ask your health care team any questions you need answered and to discuss any concerns you might have.